-We particularly compare two methods of implementing the Bayesian inference: the SD-IMMPF and proposed SD-IMMGPF algorithms, where the same state dependent transition modeling is adopted.
+We particularly compare two methods of implementing the Bayesian inference: the SD-IMMPF and proposed SD-IMMGPF algorithms.
 Firstly, the two algorithms are evaluated under different number of particles using the aforementioned parameter settings for initialisation, state model and measurement model.
 Note that the particle filter is a numerical implementation of exact Bayesian estimation which is supposed to be the optimal solution for the problem.
 When the number of particles are enough large, there is no conservativeness.
 However, the performance may degrade with the decrease of the number of particles.